Congratulations if you have just accepted your offer to study at ICMS! You are now ready for a unique student experience.

 At the O-week commencement ceremony and cocktail party takes place on the Wednesday evening of O-week and is a key moment of your life – one that you will remember for years to come – so make the most of it.
 Have fun.
 Meet people.
 Be open and friendly and you’ll find that you get back what you give out.

-Uni will teach you the theory and skills necessary for a job, but it’s so much more than that.
+Your higher education will teach you the theory and skills necessary for a job, but it’s so much more than that.
 It’s a time for growth, making lifelong friends from around the world, and having the best years of your life.

 Make the most your student experience – study hard, play hard and embrace all the opportunities presented to you and most of all – enjoy it.